Otocinclus, also known as dwarf suckers, or otos, are algae-eating, reclusive catfish species.

 The otos have a deep greyish-green distinct body color, a dark back but a white belly with a yellowish hue.
 They breathe through a hole between their esophagus and stomach, unlike other fish that use gills.
 It limits their ability to take in the air.

 The dwarf suckers are algae eaters; they help hobbyists clean and improve their aquarium water conditions.
 Unlike other catfish species, otos enjoy smaller water bodies like minor rivers.
-Aquarists call these dwarf suckers “beginner-friendly.”
-You do not have to spend a lot of time taking care of them.
+Aquarists call these dwarf suckers “beginner-friendly” since you do not have to spend a lot of time taking care of them.

 They are diligent and effective; they add variety to your aquarium and reduce your effort by controlling algae growth.
 They are problem-free and adaptable to a wide range of water conditions.
 They are bottom strata dwellers that endeavor to stay out of the other species’ way.